TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/inputoutput.rst

 omitted.

-Normally, files are opened in :dfn:`text mode`, that means, you read and write strings from and to the file, which are encoded in a specific encoding.
+Normally, files are opened in :dfn:`text mode`, that means, you read and write strings kutoka and to the file, which are encoded in a specific encoding.
 If encoding is not specified, the default is platform dependent (see :func:`open`). ``'b'`` appended to the mode opens the file in :dfn:`binary mode`: now the data is read and written in the form of bytes